Dr Darren Groombridge reflects on his career since graduating in Astrophysics

 Reflecting on his decision to move from academia to industry, Darren said: “It has always been of paramount importance to me to use my knowledge to benefit society.
 I have focussed my career in applied nuclear physics and worked in areas ranging from astrophysics to drug development and cancer research.
 In 2008 I moved into the nuclear industry as this was a logical progression, given the nuclear renaissance the UK is experiencing.”

 "UCLan gave me the firm foundation of knowledge that I needed to develop my career.
 I’m 100% certain I would not be where I am today without the quality of teaching, commitment and dedication from staff."— Darren reflecting upon his career and degree course

-Over the last 10 years Darren has worked in the nuclear industry and currently works as a Principal Consultant at Safety and Reliability Engineering Limited, where he provides safety and reliability engineering support to clients in the nuclear industry.
-He has been involved in working on Nuclear New Build projects in the UK (Hinkley Point C and Wylfa Newydd.
+Over the last 10 years, Darren has worked in the nuclear industry and is currently a Principal Consultant at Safety and Reliability Engineering Limited, where he provides safety and reliability engineering support to clients in the nuclear industry.
+He has been involved in working on nuclear new build projects in the UK including Hinkley Point C and Wylfa Newydd.
 He has also worked in France on the ITER experiment.

 In recent years, Darren has attained the status of Charted Engineer and Charted Physicist and has presented work at international conferences, as well as being published in peer-reviewed journals.